-- 1. Install the pump in a manner that allows for a comfortable position for pumping and easy access for inspection and maintenance. - 2.
-The head ring and drive arm can be rotated to the four 90 degree positions allowed by the square bolt pattern. - 3.
-The pump is designed to be installed on a relatively horizontal surface using 1/4 " bolts or screws at the four corners of the base.
+- 1. Install the pump in a manner that allows for a comfortable position for pumping and easy access for inspection and maintenance. - The head ring and drive arm can be rotated to the four 90 degree positions allowed by the square bolt pattern. - 3.
+The pump is designed to be installed on a relatively horizontal surface behind a wall or bulk head.
+The faceplate mounting screws are used to secure the pump frame to the wall behind which the pump is installed.
+It is recommended that additional 1/4 " bolts or screws be used at the four corners of the base.
 If the mounting surface can not be horizontal, the inlet port should be lower than the discharge. - 4.
-Do not combine incompatible metals i.e., no aluminum fittings on a bronze pump or bronze fittings on an aluminum pump. - 5.
+Do not combine incompatible metals i.e.. no aluminum fittings on a bronze pump or bronze fittings on an aluminum pump. - 5.
 Check that all nuts and bolts are tight.